Machine Learning for Beginners: How AI Really Works Behind the Scenes

 Machine Learning (ML) is the bit that makes AI actually smart.
 Instead of programming a computer with every possible scenario (which would take roughly forever and a day), we let it learn from experience.

-Think of it like teaching your teenager to do the washing up – eventually, they'll figure out that red socks and white shirts don't mix, without you having to explain it 47 times.
+Machine learning is like teaching your teenager to cook – eventually, they'll figure out that turning the heat up too high burns everything, without you having to explain it 47 times.

 Deep Learning is the really fancy stuff making all the headlines – ChatGPT writing your emails, AI creating photos of cats wearing tiny hats, and voice assistants that actually understand you're asking for the weather, not the "leather" (seriously, early Siri was having a mare).